bjrmatos/electron-workers/README.md

       // you can do whatever you want here..

       // when the task has been processed,
-      // respond with a `taskResponse` event, the `taskId` that you have received, and a custom `response` process.send({
+      // respond with a `taskResponse` event, the `taskId` that you have received, and a custom `response`.
+      // You can specify an `error` field if you want to indicate that something went wrong process.send({
         workerEvent: 'taskResponse',
         taskId: data.taskId,